Proud member of AEA & SAG-AFTRA

 I was there at the founding of the acclaimed Bedlam Theater Company, am now a company member and serve on its Board of Directors.
 In 2013, as part of Bedlam’s Man Solo Festival, I played the central character, Rick, in a one-act play I conceived called, “Bigfoot Stole My Wife.”
 I co-adapted it for the stage from eight short stories written by the award-winning author, Ron Carlson.

-The solo show version of “Bigfoot Stole My Wife” premiered and played to sellout crowds in the 2018 United Solo Theatre Festival at Theatre Row in NYC.
+The solo show version of “Bigfoot Stole My Wife” premiered and played to sellout crowds in the 2018 United Solo Theatre Festival at Theatre Row and The 2019 ONE Festival in NYC.